Pingu-Developers/InnosoftAPI/README.md

 #### Build Docker image
 In order to build a docker image using CI, setting up Docker in the runner is needed.
 Docker provides actions for setting up QEMU, BuildX and login to DockerHub.
 DOCKERHUB_USER and DOCKERHUB_PASSWORD secrets are needed.
 Once the login succeeds, the image is built and pushed to hub, image digest is echoed at the end.
 If commits are pushed to ```develop``` branch, docker image tag will be set to ```:develop```, while when pushed to ```main``` tag is set to the version tag produced by [Conventional Changelog](https://github.com/TriPSs/conventional-changelog-action).
 This job is skipped on pull requests.

-#### E2E Tests run
+#### Integration Tests run
 In case commits are pushed to develop, end to end tests are runned after building and pushing docker image, this way the new image is tested right after being pushed.
-On the other hand, on commits to main branch, e2e tests run before publishing the new release.
+On the other hand, on commits to main branch, integration tests run before publishing the new release.
 Main commits come directly from develop, this way the develop image is tested before dockerizing and publishing a new release.

 #### Release
 Before creating a release, a changelog is generated using Conventional Changelog action.
 This action outputs the new version, that is assigned depending on the commits following [Conventional Commits format](https://www.conventionalcommits.org/en/v1.0.0/).
 This way, using Github's release action, a new Github Release is created with the new version tag, the generated Changelog.md is attached to release and pushed to repo with GITHUB_TOKEN, so the workflow doesn't get triggered in loops.
 Finally, after publishing github release, code is dockerized and pushed, and a sync pull request is created from main to develop.